BetterWealth

 Update your beneficiaries if necessary.
 It’s a quick way to protect your loved ones and gain peace of mind.

 Ask yourself if your coverage amount still makes sense.
 Consider debts, mortgage, dependents, and future needs like college or retirement.
 Maybe your kids are grown or your income has changed.
 Adjusting your coverage keeps you from being underinsured or overpaying.
+If you find your current term coverage is insufficient, consider how The AND Asset approach uses overfunded whole life to provide both protection and liquidity.

 Also, know what your policy covers.
 Whole life builds cash value; term only pays if you pass away within the term.
 Understanding this helps you see if your policy fits your long-term goals.

 Look at what you’re paying and how often.
 Are the premiums manageable?
 Do you pay monthly, quarterly, or annually?
 This matters for your budget.
 Some policies have fixed premiums, and others go up.
 If payments are getting tough, talk to your provider.
+Regular reviews are a pillar of proactive Wealth Management and Estate Planning to ensure your legacy remains protected.

 You might find ways to cut costs or pick a better payment schedule.
 Staying on top of this keeps your policy active and your family protected.